-January 2020 (click to download)
+October 2021 (click here to download)

 This information is not intended to provide investment advice.
 Nothing herein should be construed as a solicitation, recommendation or an offer to buy, sell or hold any securities, market sectors, other investments or to adopt any investment strategy or strategies.
 You should assess your own investment needs based on your individual financial circumstances and investment objectives.
 This material is not intended to be relied upon as a forecast or research.
-The opinions expressed are those of Driehaus Capital Management LLC (“Driehaus”) as of January 2020 and are subject to change at any time due to changes in market or economic conditions.
-The information has not been updated since January 2020 and may not reflect recent market activity.
+The opinions expressed are those of Driehaus Capital Management LLC (“Driehaus”) as of October 2021 and are subject to change at any time due to changes in market or economic conditions.
+The information has not been updated since October 2021 and may not reflect recent market activity.
 The information and opinions contained in this material are derived from proprietary and non-proprietary sources deemed by Driehaus to be reliable and are not necessarily all inclusive.
 Driehaus does not guarantee the accuracy or completeness of this information.
 There is no guarantee that any forecasts made will come to pass.
 Reliance upon information in this material is at the sole discretion of the reader.

 This document is intended for use by professional financial advisers only.
 The distribution of VAM Funds and the offering of the shares may be restricted in certain jurisdictions.
 Private investors should contact their financial adviser for more details on any of the products featured.
 It is the responsibility of any person in possession of this document to inform themselves of, and to observe, all applicable laws and regulations of any relevant jurisdictions.
 Prospective applicants for shares should inform themselves as to the legal requirements and consequences of applying for, holding and disposing of shares and any applicable exchange control regulations and taxes in the countries of their respective citizenship, residence or domicile.
-Click for Important Information
+Click for Important Information.